futzu/SCTE35_threefive/README.md

 # threefive is the highest rate SCTE-35 Tool.
 Ever.

 ### Latest Version is 2.3.85
-* threefive now handles Amazon's bad encoding of Segmentation Descriptors.
+* threefive now corrects for Amazon's incomplete encoding of Segmentation Descriptors.
   * Amazon is not including sub_segments_num and sub_segments_expected in Segmentation Descriptors with a segmentation_type_id of 0x34, 0x36, 0x38, or 0x3.
   * threefive now adds these fields if they are missing and sets them to zero.